safdar-azeem/vlite3/docs/2-advance-components/CategoryManager.md

 4.  **Extra data fields are safe**: The `CategoryItem` interface uses `[key: string]: any` — your backend-specific fields (`slug`, `meta`, etc.) pass through undisturbed on all emit payloads.
 5.  **Optimized Drag-and-Drop Syncing**: Items can be freely reordered within their parent group or extracted seamlessly to the root.
 Upon releasing a dragged node, the component emits the completely updated tree via `update:modelValue`.
 Simultaneously, `@onReorder` triggers exactly once per drop with a minimal payload (`id`, `parentId`, `position`), eliminating continuous mid-drag emissions and allowing for extremely efficient network updates to your API.
 6.  **Self-contained state**: The component deep-clones your `modelValue` internally on initialization.
 All edits operate on this internal clone and emit the final state up.
 This prevents accidental mutation of your parent state.
+7.  **State preservation on refetch**: When using the `:loading` prop instead of `v-if`, the component stays mounted through data refetches.
+The `rawData` watcher intelligently prunes stale IDs from the expanded set while preserving valid ones, so users never lose their place in the tree.
+8.  **Empty data handling**: Deleting the last category via API (resulting in an empty `rawData` array) is handled correctly — the component clears its internal state and shows the empty state.